Jabal Malaika (The Mountain of Angels) & The Battlefield of Badr

 Maqbarah Shuhada Badr (The Martyrs’ Graveyard)

 The most solemn site at Badr.
-This walled enclosure is the final resting place of the 14 companions who achieved martyrdom during the battle.
+This walled enclosure is the final resting place of the 14 companions who died as martyrs during the battle.

 Masjid Al-Areesh